moritzsalla/cci-physcomp-final/week-3/README.md

 I have ordered one "SparkFun Logic Level Converter - Bi-Directional" with the hopes of being able to connect all my sensors to it at once.
 Here is it's hookup guide: https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide

 Apparently multiple sensors can be combined into one data stream.
 However, every sensor needs to be individually adressed.
+Lucky me, the mega might have sufficient TX/RX pins, whereas the Uno only has one pair.